Matti Nykänen: As an entertainer

 When Nykänen's ski jumping career was drawing to a close, a group of businessmen proposed to make him a singer.
 His debut studio album Yllätysten yö was released in 1992 and sold over 25,000 copies.
 Nykänen became the second Olympic gold medalist after Tapio Rautavaara to be awarded a golden record in Finland.
-His next album Samurai (1993) was not as successful.
+His next album Samurai (1993), was not as successful.

 At the end of the 1990s, due to serious financial problems, Nykänen worked as a stripper in a Järvenpää restaurant.
-The restaurateur was reproached for exploitation of Nykänen.
+The restaurateur was reproached for the exploitation of Nykänen.

 In 2002, Nykänen made a comeback as a singer and released the single "Ehkä otin, ehkä en" ("Maybe I took [it], maybe I didn't").
 He also gave his name to a cider brand with the same advertisement slogan.
 In 2006 Nykänen released his third studio album Ehkä otin, ehkä en (Maybe I took it, maybe I didn't).
 During most of his musical career, Nykänen worked with professional musician Jussi Niemi.
 Nykänen toured Finland performing two to three times a week with the Samurai ensemble led by Niemi.